brianpierson2020/media-library-cleaner/README.md

 ## Usage

-Test it on the included test folder `./test` or on a real media folder.
+Unzip the `test.zip` file and test on that folder or on a real media folder.

 ```
 usage: cleaner.py [-h] [-s SCANFOLDER] [-v] [-a] [-fe] [-fn] [-iy] [-is]